-6. Contingency Reserves Adjustment
+6. Contingency Reserve Adjustment

-As discussed in BPM 102 FS Reliability Metrics, the LOLE Study and resulting monthly FSPRMs ensure Contingency Reserves are maintained by assuming a proxy Contingency Reserve requirement of six percent (6%) of the Regional P50 Peak Load Forecast across the WRAP Region.
-However, as the BAL-002-WECC-3 standard requires reserves equal to three percent (3%) of hourly integrated load and three percent (3%) of hourly integrated generation, the individual Participants' Contingency Reserve requirements (and therefore FS Capacity Requirements) will be different depending on the load and generation profiles specific to them.
-For instance, some Participants may utilize contracted capacity to meet their FS Capacity Requirement where the seller, through a contractual arrangement, is responsible for carrying the Contingency Reserve obligation of contracted capacity, or some Participants may purchase Contingency Reserves to cover some or all of their Contingency Reserves requirements.
-These are categorized as Contingency Reserve adjustments and the intent is to ensure that the portion of the FSPRM attributable to Contingency Reserves is included in the FS Capacity Requirement of the LRE with the actual responsibility, whether that responsibility is driven by a BAL-002 WECC-3 compliance obligation or through a contractual arrangement.
-The FS Capacity Requirements Unadjusted are therefore adjusted for a Participant's

-Contingency Reserve requirements (plus or minus).
-A Participant's Contingency Reserve Adjustment has two components: Contingency Reserve Adjustment-Generation and Contingency Reserve Adjustment-Load.
+As discussed in BPM 102 FS Reliability Metrics, the LOLE Study and resulting monthly FSPRMs ensure Contingency Reserve is maintained by assuming a proxy Contingency Reserve requirement of six percent (6%) of the Regional P50 Peak Load Forecast across the WRAP Region.
+However, as the BAL-002-WECC-3 standard requires a reserve equal to three percent (3%) of hourly integrated load and three percent (3%) of hourly integrated generation, the individual Participants' Contingency Reserve requirements (and therefore FS Capacity Requirements) will be different depending on the load and generation profiles specific to them.
+For instance, some Participants may utilize contracted capacity to meet their FS Capacity Requirement where the seller, through a contractual arrangement, is responsible for carrying the Contingency Reserve obligation of contracted capacity, or some Participants may purchase Contingency Reserve to cover some or all of their Contingency Reserve requirements.
+These are categorized as Contingency Reserve adjustments and the intent is to ensure that the portion of the FSPRM attributable to Contingency Reserve is included in the FS Capacity Requirement of the LRE with the actual responsibility, whether that responsibility is driven by a BAL-002 WECC-3 compliance obligation or through a contractual arrangement.
+The FS Capacity Requirements Unadjusted are therefore adjusted for a Participant's Contingency Reserve requirements (plus or minus).
+A Participant's Contingency Reserve Adjustment has two components: Contingency Reserve Adjustment-Load.